-- to unpack and review the core theme (or themes) in a selected reading; and, - to evaluate or assess the reading with respect to other readings and/or material in the class (lecture material, lecture videos, etc).
+We do not want a personal assessment of the piece you choose to review and analyze.
+Instead, you should evaluate or assess the reading with respect to other readings and/or material in the class (lecture material, lecture videos, etc).
+The goal is to put readings and other modes of class material in conversation with one another.
 A critical reading review should be detail-oriented, and as such should take the form of a 'close reading'.
-Reading 'closely' means digging into a text - often at the level of specific paragraphs or anchor points rather than the text as a whole - and extracting a core argument.
+Reading 'closely' means digging into a text-often at the level of specific paragraphs or anchor points rather than the text as a whole-and extracting a core argument.
 Reading 'closely' means avoiding vague references to a text, as well as generalizations or claims not based in the reading.

 A critical reading review is not a blow-by-blow recap.
 However, you are going to need to summarize specific elements of the article/book to write your review.
 Be careful with the amount of time you dedicate to your summary!
-Summarize only what you need to summarize in order to assess the author's argument.
-As a rule of thumb, you should keep your review or summary to one page and reserve the remainder of your critical reading review, i.e., 2 pages+, for your assessment.
+Summarize only what you need to assess the author's argument.
+As a rule of thumb, you should keep your review or summary to one page and reserve the remainder of your critical reading review, i.e., 3 pages+, for your assessment.

-A good reading analysis will include a focused thesis statement that helps the reader follow your review and assessment.
+A good reading analysis will include a focused thesis statement and conclusion that helps the reader follow your review and assessment.